adsanz/adsanz/README.md

 ### `cat goals`

-I'm aiming to be an expert on CiberSec someday, that has been my dream since I was 15 and I discovered Chema Alonso, but turns out I'm good as a DevOps, so I aim into being a "SecDevOps"
+I'm aiming to be an expert on CiberSec someday, that has been my dream since I was 15 and I discovered Chema Alonso, but turns out I'm good as a DevOps, so I aim to be a "SecDevOps"